Steve Harvey: Leaked Show Staff Memo Is Latest Display Of Star’s Problematic Persona

 — Steve Harvey (@IAmSteveHarvey) January 17, 2017

-Additionally, Steve’s ongoing association with former reality host and Oval Office head Donald Trump for both personal and political reasons, continues to negatively affect Harvey’s “nice guy” persona; but none more so than with the African-American community, Steve’s arguably largest audience.
+Additionally, Steve’s ongoing association with former reality host and now-president Donald Trump for both personal and political reasons, continues to negatively affect Harvey’s “nice guy” persona; but none more so than with the African-American community, Steve’s arguably largest audience.

 “A lot of y’all hurt me,” Steve admitted on his radio show back in January following a meeting with Trump at Trump Tower in New York, as Atlanta Black Star transcribed.